aditchopra18/Custom-NER-using-BiLSTM-LSTM-and-BERT-with-Attention-Mechanims/README.md

 ### Objective
 <p> The main objective of this project is to create a custom NER model using BiLSTM and RNN, which is powerful and robust enough to handle vast amounts of
-annotated biomedical texts.
+annotated biomedical texts from the NCBI Disease Corpus.
 Thus, along with PyTorch and Cuda (to improve the training time), a BiLSTM architecture is used for increasing accuracy. </p>

 ## Procedure
 <ol>